 The famous golden arches logo first appeared at a Phoenix, Arizona location in 1953.
 Ray Kroc joined McDonald's as a franchise agent in 1955 and purchased the chain from the McDonald brothers.
 The McDonald's headquarters is currently located in Chicago, Illinois.

 McDonald's is the largest restaurant company in the world.
 There are over 37,000 McDonald's locations in about 120 countries around the world.
 The chain employs more than 1.7 million people and serves more than 70 million people.
-McDonald's revenues come from restaurant sales, royalties, and fees and rents paid in by the franchisees.
+McDonald's revenues come from restaurant food sales, franchise royalties and fees, and rent (McDonald's owns the land upon which most of its restaurants are located and rents that land to the franchisee).
 As of March 2020, McDonald's has a market capitalization of $122.9 billion.
-In fiscal year 2019, McDonald's full-year results included system-wide sales of over $100 billion and consolidated revenues of $21.1 billion.
+In the fiscal year 2019, McDonald's full-year results included system-wide sales of over $100 billion and consolidated revenues of $21.1 billion.

 McDonald's success as a brand comes from its affordable food, incredibly fast service, menu item selection, and strategic marketing.
 McDonald's jingle, "ba da ba ba ba, I'm lovin' it," is easily recognizable and known by people everywhere.

 McDonald's was the first fast-food chain to serve breakfast with its well-known Egg McMuffin.
 McDonald's lost money for five years before serving breakfast proved profitable; however, serving breakfast has since been one of McDonald's smartest decisions.
 In 2015, McDonald's started serving its breakfast menu all day amid increasing demands from customers.
 The decision caused McDonald's sales to increase by 5% in the first years of offering breakfast all day.